apoorvakiran/BSAFE/README.md

-# Data Analytics
+# Data Anlytics Platform
-This repo contains the core code and tools useful for pre-processing and reading data, mining data, learning patterns, and more.
+This is the core data analytics platform of Iterate Labs, Inc. It contains code to parse, analyze, and reason about data including code for generating results and insights.

 ![](images.png)

-## Author
+## Authors

 + Jesper Kristensen
 + Jacob Tyrell
-+ Fnu Apoorva
++ Fnu Apoorva (CTO)
-+ Jason Guss
++ Jason Guss (CEO)

 Iterate Labs, All Rights Reserved, Copyright 2018-2019